kuijiang94/EEGAN/src/test/README.md

-Test with the face image that is not in LFW and the result is not bad.
+Test with the Satellite image that is in Kaggle.

 ![result](result.jpg)